ymaxgit/tcpcrypt/README.markdown

    * There's a conflict with your existing firewall rules.
 See the firewall setup section in the install guide for your platform.

-Visit [http://wiki.github.com/sorbo/tcpcrypt/troubleshooting](http://wiki.github.com/sorbo/tcpcrypt/troubleshooting) if you're still unable to make it work.
+Visit [http://wiki.github.com/scslab/tcpcrypt/troubleshooting](http://wiki.github.com/scslab/tcpcrypt/troubleshooting) if you're still unable to make it work.

-To build the `test_tcpcrypt` utility, run `make check` from `user/`.
-Run `test_tcpcrypt -v` to see the various tests that it can run.

 More info
 ---------

 The `INSTALL-*` files have more detailed installation and firewall setup instructions.
 See [tcpcrypt.org](http://tcpcrypt.org) for general info, including the [protocol specification](http://tcpcrypt.org/docs.php) and the [tcpcrypt paper, "The case for ubiquitous transport-level encryption"](http://tcpcrypt.org/tcpcrypt.pdf), presented at USENIX Security 2010.

-The code repository lives at [http://github.com/sorbo/tcpcrypt](http://github.com/sorbo/tcpcrypt).
+The code repository lives at [http://github.com/scslab/tcpcrypt](http://github.com/scslab/tcpcrypt).